For a printable pdf of this click here.

 Even relatively young people with mild or no symptoms are experiencing major strokes typical in elderly people.
 A Dutch study found that 31% of Covid-19 patients in the ICU experienced blood clotting disorders, including strokes, deep vein thromboses, pulmonary embolisms, and heart attacks.

-Some children and young adults who test positive for Covid-19 are developing red lesions on their feet and toes.
+Various skin rashes occur in Covid-19 patients.
+Some children and young adults who test positive are developing red lesions on their feet and toes.
 This may be their only symptom.

 In one ongoing study of approximately forty people with “Covid Toe,” none of the patients with chilblains tested positive for active infection and only one-fourth had developed antibodies by that time.
 None of them had close relatives who developed Covid-19.
 The researchers are examining three possibilities: